 2) Recent mortgage statement(s)

 Most recent mortgage statements for any property that is owned by the borrower that has a mortgage balance or HELOC (home equity line of credit) secured by the property.
 Lenders will use any mortgage and HELOC balances as part of their debt servicing calculations.
-They also want to verify that all of your mortgage payments are up to date.
+They also want to verify that all of your mortgage payments are up-to-date.

 3) Final Property Tax Bill (if this is for a mortgage refinance)

-Lenders will want to see that your property taxes are up to date, otherwise they may pay the property tax arrears out from the mortgage advance.
+Lenders will want to see that your property taxes are up-to-date, otherwise they may pay the property tax arrears out from the mortgage advance.

 4) Rent or Lease Agreements